Tradition

 Counselor in Training: Grade 10

-We are thrilled to offer weekly field trips to enhance our middle school campers’experience!
-We believe that offsite day trips foster independence as well as appreciation and support for our wonderful community.
-Jerusalem and Afula campers will travel offsite twice per week and will participate in enriching, fun and interactive activities.
-All field trips are supervised by Camp Shalom staff.
+All off site field trips are supervised by Camp Shalom staff.
 Transportation, lunch and admission fees are included in camp tuition.
-All field trip information will be sent out prior to the start of each session.
+All field trip information will be sent out prior to the start of the camp season.

 First day of camp